 Finally, hill sprints are definitely counted in this realm, so long as they are fast.
 If this is accounted for, they can compound the strength effect since hill sprints require force to be applied to the ground for a slightly longer time period.

 2. Maximal Jumps

 Jumping is a close cousin to maximal sprinting in terms of strength development.
+When strength training for athletes, jumping should not be overlooked.
 It is actually the movement on the training spectrum with the greatest total recruitment of utilized muscles.
 A depth jump will recruit more muscle in a common muscle such as the quads, and do so more quickly than a maximal squat.
 Depth jumps, hurdle hops, standing triple jumps and triple broad jumps, and any other maximally performed jump with an outcome goal is going to be a vital ingredient in bringing along any athletes total strength and athletic development.